BSW Advising Information

-During the advising season, which generally runs from the 12th class day until the end of the early registration period, you will be invited by email to make an appointment for advising.
+During the advising season, you will be invited by email to make an appointment for advising.
 The link in this email, in case the email is lost, is also available on your Student Success Collaborative (SSC) page.
 When you log in, you will find the invitation at the very top of the home screen with a button that leads you to the scheduling calendar.

-Your advisor will have appointments available for up to two weeks in advance, with more appointments added weekly.
-If you are unable to find an appointment that fits your schedule, please continue to check weekly for additional times.
+Your advisor will have many appointments available during the advising season.
+If you are unable to find an appointment that fits your schedule, please contact your advisor by phone or email.
 Advisors will make every effort to schedule appointment times for all students to be advised before their registration dates.

 If you need additional help with scheduling your advising appointment, you can email your advisor or call (254) 710-7457.

 Prepare for Advising

 - Pay attention to advising-related emails, as you will need to schedule your appointment through a specific link sent directly to you.

 - Schedule your appointment early to ensure you are prepared before your assigned registration date and time.

 - Before arriving, review your degree audit and the degree plan you received via email from your advisor after your previous advising session.

 - Check BearWeb for any holds you may have on your registration.

 - If you wish to make changes to your degree plan, come prepared with a new plan that represents those changes.